rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 The most frequent Uyghur vowel phoneme is /i/; it appears in 42.64% of Uyghur words.
 Arabic uses <em class="gr" lang="ug">‪ي‬</em> for the long vowel /i/.
 The medial form of this Arabic letter is <em class="gr" lang="ug">‪ـيـ‬</em>, which is [the standard “tooth”](#sn:tooth) with two dots underneath.
 The simple solution would be to use <em class="gr" lang="ug">‪ـيـ‬</em> for phoneme /i/, but that would be a tedious solution since Uyghur texts would be flooded by <em class="gr" lang="ug">‪ـيـ‬</em> letters, and strongly-opinionated Arabs might have said: “See, this is why we prefer abjad: it allows us to avoid repeating the obvious and to show only pertinent information”.

 Uyghur reformers were definitely not tedious.
 They cut the Gordian knot by changing the rules of the Arabic script: they used a *non-letter*, namely a tooth without dots or diacritics.
 Using an undotted tooth <em class="gr" lang="ug">‪ـىـ‬</em> is both radical and ingenuous—indeed, the most unobtrusive grapheme you can get is the one you wouldn't notice in the first place.
 A non-Uyghur reader of the Arabic script may not even detect its presence.
-As a test, [try to locate the four occurrences](#sn:solution) of letter <em class="gr" lang="ug">‪ـىـ‬</em> in [Figure 1](#fig:design-regression).
+As a test, [try to locate the four occurrences](#sn:solution) of the letter <em class="gr" lang="ug">‪ـىـ‬</em> in [Figure 1](#fig:design-regression).

 ![](/assets/2021-10-12-breaking-arabic/design-regression.svg)
 <figcaption id="fig:design-regression"><strong>Figure 1:</strong> An (approximate) Uyghur transcription of  “Design Regression”, typeset in the typeface Amiri.</figcaption>

-The second most frequent Uyghur vowel phoneme is /a/, which is non-problematic since it is perfectly compatible with Arabic letter <em class="gr" lang="ug">‪ا‬</em>.
+The second most frequent Uyghur vowel phoneme is /a/, which is non-problematic since it is perfectly compatible with the Arabic letter <em class="gr" lang="ug">‪ا‬</em>.
 So let us turn to the third most frequent Uyghur vowel phoneme, namely /ε/.
-For this, the Ottomans used letter <em class="gr" lang="ug">‪ە‬</em>.
+For this, the Ottomans used the letter <em class="gr" lang="ug">‪ە‬</em>.
 The problem is that in the Arabic writing system, <em class="gr" lang="ug">‪ە‬</em> stands for /h/.
 Uyghur reformers had a second rule-breaking idea: since the Arabic <em class="gr" lang="ug">‪ه‬</em> letter has four quite distinct contextual forms, namely <em class="gr" lang="ug">‪هـ‬</em> (initial), <em class="gr" lang="ug">‪ـهـ‬</em> (medial), <em class="gr" lang="ug">‪ـه‬</em> (final) and <em class="gr" lang="ug">‪ه‬</em> (isolated), why not use its initial contextual form as a grapheme representing /h/ and its final and isolated forms as a distinct grapheme representing /ε/?

 For an average (non-Uyghur) Arabic-script reader <em class="gr" lang="ug">‪هه‬</em> is just a sequence of two identical /h/ graphemes—in Uyghur it is an /h/ followed by an /ε/.
 In grapholinguistic jargon one would say that the contextual allograph <em class="gr" lang="ug">‪هـ‬</em> changed status and became a distinct grapheme.